robwalkerco/redux-persist-filesystem-storage/README.md

 (or check [their docs](https://github.com/joltup/rn-fetch-blob#user-content-installation)).

 ## usage
-Simple specify to use 'FilesystemStorage' as the storage option in the redux-persist config.
+Simply use 'FilesystemStorage' as the storage option in the redux-persist config.
 ```javascript
 import FilesystemStorage from 'redux-persist-filesystem-storage'
 ...